gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

-## Oakeshott's Sources

-Bosanquet: "This characteristic of philosophy, that it speaks about the whole complex of being without any reservation..."
-(2012: 25).

-## Voegelin's Sources

 ## Political Philosophy Versus Ideology

 Besides agreeing on the basic nature of philosophy, Voegelin anbd Oakeshott also share the view that political philosophy is